abhi1kumar/SUP-NeRF/README.md

 ```
 Because only the training split of KITTI dataset includes ground-truth object annotations, we conduct cross-domain evaluation on the training split of KITTI dataset.

-`calib`, `image`, `label`, `velodyne` are directly prepared following [DEVIANT].
+`calib`, `image`, `label`, `velodyne` are directly prepared following [DEVIANT](https://github.com/abhi1kumar/DEVIANT/blob/main/data/data_setup_README.md#waymo).
 If you want to prepare on your own, you could download the validation set from Waymo website, and use our script `data/Waymo/converter.py`.
 Our experiments are limited to the front view of Waymo.
 For all the surrounding views, you may refer to [mmlab-version converter](https://github.com/open-mmlab/mmdetection3d/blob/fe25f7a51d36e3702f961e198894580d83c4387b/tools/dataset_converters/waymo_converter.py#L33) for the data preparation.

 Similar to nuScenes, `pred_instance` includes the required instance masks prepared via a customized script in our folk of [mask-rcnn detectron2](https://github.com/yuliangguo/detectron2/tree/main/demo).
 Our prepared directory can be directly downloaded from [[dropbox]](https://www.dropbox.com/scl/fi/yayra8b0anuj69w4yvbb3/pred_instance.zip?rlkey=s5xnwffgppzystxfy8hk7oxpl&st=or9ve659&dl=0) [[hugging face]](https://huggingface.co/datasets/yuliangguo/SUP-NeRF-ECCV2024/tree/main/Waymo/validation).